-The Reg Erhardt Library is your best resource for finding current, accurate information for your research, assignments and projects.
-Here you can print your report, edit a video, meet with your team and a whole lot more.
+At the Reg Erhardt Library, you can print your report, edit a video, meet with your fellow students and team members, and a whole lot more.

 As a collaborative leader on campus, we will play an integral role in developing critically engaged information creators and consumers among SAIT students, faculty, and staff.